FuelLabs/fuels-rs/docs/src/deploying/configurable-constants.md

 {{#include ../../../examples/contracts/src/lib.rs:contract_configurables_reader}}
 ```

-If you need to manually read the configurable constants, you can use helper functions provided by the sdk.
+If you need to manually read the configurable constants, you can use helper functions provided by the SDK.

 ```rust,ignore
 {{#include ../../../e2e/tests/configurables.rs:manual_configurables}}